ventus-ag/documentation/content/products/compute/virtual-machines.md

 After these steps, the newly created Windows VM will be added to the *Virtual Machine page* with the status ACTIVE:
 ![](../../../assets/images/vms/8.png?classes=border,shadow)

-ℹ️ To connect to the selected **Windows Virtual Machine** remotely via RDP you need to add an additional Firewall with a rule that will allow incoming traffic to TCP port 54000 like shown below - to find additional instructions and information about this, please see the article **[Access Windows VM](https://docs.ventuscloud.eu/products/compute/connect-windows-vm/)**;
+💡 To connect to the selected **Windows Virtual Machine** remotely via RDP you need to add an additional Firewall with a rule that will allow incoming traffic to TCP port 54000 like shown below - to find additional instructions and information about this, please see the article **[Access Windows VM](https://docs.ventuscloud.eu/products/compute/connect-windows-vm/)**;

   ![](../../../assets/images/vms/36.png?width=35pc&classes=border,shadow)